OffBy0x01/usbskeletonkey/README.md

 skeleton-key.py
 ================
-This part of the project acts as the UI and allows the user to configure module setting before deployment on a target system.
+With config set to true, this part of the project acts as the UI and allows the user to configure module setting before deployment on a target system.

 Install Project